Self-esteem is a hot topic for kidmin workers and parents. Explore this concept from a Christian perspective.

 As children grasp their worth is not rooted in how they perform but in their relationship with God and what God says about them, they’ll truly develop positive self-esteem.
 Then their feelings about themselves won’t be subject to whether the teacher praises their drawing each time or not.

 Alyssa, like almost every child, has given others the power to shape her self-perception.
 Her need for praise is training Alyssa to see herself through others’ eyes.
 The problem with this is others’ images of her won’t always be consistent.
 As a result, Alyssa won’t develop a Christ-centered self-esteem.
-What can we do to develop a faith-based self-esteem in our children?
+What can we do to help children develop faith-based self-esteem?

 Self-Esteem Defined